zImmortal333/SC1015_WWH_Mini_Project/README.md

 ## Analysis of categorical classification using the random forest classifier

 # Conclusion
+Through the use of Logistic Regression, Multinomial Naive Bayes, Support Vector Classification, and Random Forest models for predicting fraudulent job postings, a key learning outcome is the importance of model selection and understanding their strengths and limitations.
+Logistic Regression offers simplicity and interpretability, making it suitable for initial exploratory analysis.
+Multinomial Naive Bayes, despite its assumption of feature independence, can be effective in text classification tasks.
+Support Vector Classification, while powerful, requires careful tuning and may be computationally intensive.
+Random Forest excels in handling categorical data and capturing non-linear relationships.
+By combining these models, one can leverage their individual strengths to improve the overall predictive performance and gain deeper insights into fraudulent job posting detection strategies.

 # What we learn
 1. Textual Data Cleaning